NOTICEBuilt on public records from USASpending.gov and SAM.gov. Not affiliated with any government agency.

 Every number comes from a real government contract.

 Not estimates, not surveys.
-Every price point traces back to a published contract award on USASpending.gov.
+Every price point traces back to a published award on USASpending.gov.

 02 · Competitive bids only